Price Chart Based on Previous Sales

 More General Notes on Using the Chart:

 • This Chart is FOR MY REFERENCE.
-You are welcome to use it and remember your experience and opinion of prices may well be different, and it is equally valid.
+You are welcome to use it and bear in mind your experience and opinion of prices may well be different, and it is equally valid.
 My Chart, my Experiences, my Values.
 If you disagree, then try instead to see the relationship between the values, and that could still be helpful.
 I am not omnipotent, and this is the best I can do with the resources I have.

 • It is possible/likely that watches trade for over the chart – it does not mean they are too expensive, it means the market is moving and if you let me know I will adjust the price based on actual transactions.
 Also, if the watch is more attractive than the average watch, then it is worth more.